 Medium Distance: Parenting time remains the same as the rest of the year, as described in Section 18.1(a).
-Long Distance: Same as for Medium Distance.

 18.2(e)Children between ages 12 months to 36 months before June 1.

 Medium Distance: Parenting time remains the same as the rest of the year, as described in Section 18.1(a).